cungtu/asfsaf/README.md

 Wall-E is fully furnished right out of the box.
 To use this template on your blog
 - If this is your first Jekyll blog, follow this <a href="https://jekyllrb.com/docs/installation/">helpful guide</a> to set up Jekyll.
-- Fork this repository, rename the fork as `your-username.github.io`.
-Your blog should immediately be live on `https://your-username.github.io`
+- Fork this repository, rename the fork as `cunganhtu`.
+Your blog should immediately be live on `https://cunganhtu`
 - Clone your fork
 - Delete everything in `_posts` directory.
 Delete the `tmp` directory.
 - Open `_config.yml` and set the variables